luau-lang/rfcs/docs/require-by-string-aliases.md

 ## Design

+Parts of this design are now obsoleted by [this RFC](https://github.com/luau-lang/rfcs/pull/56).

 #### Aliases

 Aliases can be used to bind an absolute or relative path to a convenient, case-insensitive name that can be required directly.